China Eastern Airlines: Cabins

+China Eastern offers complimentary meal service, and select wide-body aircraft are equipped with in-flight entertainment.

 Eastern Miles

 China Eastern Airlines's frequent-flyer program is called Eastern Miles (东方万里行 (東方萬里行)).
 Shanghai Airlines and China United Airlines, China Eastern subsidiaries, are also parts of the program.
 Eastern Miles members can earn miles on flights as well as through consumption with China Eastern's credit card.
 Members can be upgraded to Elite membership in three tiers: Platinum, Gold and Silver, when meet minimum spending requirement (essential), enough miles or flying sectors.

+Wi-Fi onboard

+Starting on 3 July 2026, all China Eastern Airlines and Shanghai Airlines flights using wide-body aircraft now provide free Wi-Fi on board for all classes.
+This is the first airline in China to implement this service.